 APT has been publicly critical of the Newton Public Schools for years, claiming that the district fosters anti-Semitism.
 The charges are particularly striking since Newton’s school superintendent, school committee chair and a large percentage of both teachers and students in the district are Jewish.
 APT cites as an example of alleged anti-Semitism that Bedar’s history class covering the Arab-Israeli conflict includes primary sources from both perspectives.
 They dispute the legitimacy of the Palestinian views expressed in those sources.

-APT published Bedar’s school email address and released misleading information to “Fox & Friends,” a national talk show that is closely allied with President Donald Trump.
+APT published Bedar’s school email address, and the controversy led to a story on “Fox & Friends,” a national talk show that is closely allied with President Donald Trump.
 After that, Bedar said, he received “angry, violent and vile messages” on social media and via his school email address.

 APT has also filed extensive public records requests demanding all emails written by teachers containing key words the group has identified — including “Trump,” “Obama,” “Israel” and “Jews.”
 One teacher testified that the attacks were having a “chilling effect” on teachers putting their ideas in writing for fear they will be distorted and taken out of context.